Animal-Sourced Foods in Ethical, Sustainable, and Healthy Diets

-A dynamic white paper on the role of livestock in food systems and the nutritional contributions of meat, dairy, eggs, and seafood
+ALEPH2020 - a dynamic white paper on the role of livestock farming in global agrifood systems and diets

 Livestock systems must progress on the basis of the highest scientific standards.
 They are too precious to society to become the victim of simplification, reductionism or zealotry” (Dublin Declaration).